Chris Rene: Personal life

-Rene is a former drug addict and alcoholic, who revealed he had just been out of rehab at Janus Rehabilitation Center of Santa Cruz, and had been clean for just ten weeks before taking part in The X Factor auditions.
-His song "Young Homie" is "about learning how to be a grown-up," says Rene.
-"When you're young, you feel like there's no limit, no consequences to your actions.
-So it's me talking to my younger self and to all the young brothers out there, telling them that life's too beautiful to live like that."
-While the song contains a heavy subject, it is reflective of Rene's personal life.
+Rene is a former drug addict and alcoholic.
+He revealed that he had undergone rehabilitation at Janus Rehabilitation Center of Santa Cruz and had been clean for only ten weeks before auditioning for The X Factor.
+Rene has said that his song "Young Homie" is "about learning how to be a grown-up.
+When you're young, you feel like there's no limit, no consequences to your actions.
+So it's me talking to my younger self and to all the young brothers out there, telling them that life's too beautiful to live like that".

-Rene plays piano, guitar, bass, drums, among others.
-He began writing songs and playing guitar at age 12, teaching himself the pentatonic scale and beyond.

-Rene has a son, Ryan (born August 30, 2008).
-He also has another son, Elijah.
-For the first two years of Elijah's life, Rene did not know about him.
-Elijah has since been adopted by a family in Santa Cruz and Chris has been included in that adopted family and visits regularly.

-Rene is the grandson of Leon René, a famous composer of R&B and rock and roll songs in the 1930s, 1940s, and 1950s and a founder of a number of record labels including Class and Rendezvous Record Company.
-He is also famous for writing "Rockin' Robin", a hit for Bobby Day and for Michael Jackson.